Asymptotic Bounds for t(3,n) and an Application to t(4,n): Application to t(4,n)

+\begin{remark} The proof above does not establish an upper bound of order $n^{5/4}/\log n$ for $t(3,n)$.
+In the Shearer-Hattingh framework used here, the recurrence obtained in the high average degree case has an additive term of order $n$, and this naturally balances with the low average degree case at the scale $n^{3/2}/\sqrt{\log n}$. \end{remark}

-0.5cm {\bf Acknowledgment.} We would like to thank Prof. Guantao Chen for reading some parts of the paper and helpful comments and thank Prof. Xian'an Jin for some suggestions on this article.
+{\bf Acknowledgment.} We thank Prof. Guantao Chen for reading some parts of the paper and for helpful comments, and Prof. Xian'an Jin for his valuable suggestions on the exposition of this article.